Stellarator island divertor shape optimization for reduced peak heat fluxes: Methods

 The algorithm then steps toroidally in $\phi$.
 The same procedure above is used but now from the $\phi+\Delta\phi$ plane, using $p_{j,i+1}=p_j^*$.
 This is repeated until we reach $\phi=\phi_{\text{stop}}$.
 The list of points $[p_{j0}, \dots, p_{jN}]$, where $N=|(\phi_{\text{init}} - \phi_{\text{stop}})|/\Delta\phi$, is saved.
 The algorithm is run twice, once where $\Delta\phi$ is positive and the stopping criterion $\phi_{\text{stop}}=\phi_\text{end}$ and once where $\Delta\phi$ is negative and the stopping criterion is $\phi_\text{stop}=\phi_\text{start}$.
 For every $\phi$ plane, additional points are used to extend the divertor plate along the line segment connecting $p_{L}, p_{R}$ by $0.2*|p_{L}-p_{R}|$.
 This ensures that the divertor captures the heat flux spreading in the region outside of the island.

 At the end of the divertor-making algorithm, we create two additional divertor plate files.
-These are flat plates in the $(r, z)$ plane that ensure no particles hit behind the divertor, and are described in more detail in Sec.~\ref{subsec:divertor_performance}
+These are flat plates in the $(r, z)$ plane that ensure no particles hit behind the divertor, and are described in more detail in Sec.~\ref{subsec:divertor_performance}.

-We choose $\phi_\text{start}=\pi/12,\phi_\text{init}=\pi/6, \phi_\text{end}=\pi/4$, and $\Delta\phi=\pi/360$.
-This means our divertor lies in a half-field period of the equilibrium magnetic field used in this work.
+We enforce that the divertor lies in a half-field period of the equilibrium magnetic field used in this work.
 This symmetry is exploited to reduce computational costs in Sec.~\ref{sec:results}.
 The strike angle $\alpha$ is also a user chosen parameter.
-For island divertors, it should be as low as possible, as it will enable spreading of the heat flux along the toroidal extent of the divertor.
-This helps minimize the peak heat flux on the divertor plate and stay within material heat flux limits.
+For island divertors, it should a few degrees, enabling the spreading of the heat flux along the toroidal extent of the divertor \cite{davies_semi-automated_2024}.
+This helps minimize the peak heat flux on the divertor plate and stay below the heat flux limits imposed by the divertor material.
 In this work the maximum strike angle was set to $3^\circ$.
-Although very small angles are a feature of current island divertors like in W7-X, there are risks to attempting to build divertors with such shallow angles in terms of engineering tolerances \cite{wai_angle_limit_2023}.
-In principle, a minimum strike angle could be enforced with further adjustments of the divertor plate files.

 In order to avoid a sharp discontinuity at $\phi_\text{init}$ where the two plates meet, the algorithm uses an input maximum strike angle $\alpha$ that increases linearly from $0.1^\circ$ to $3^\circ$ over the first four $\phi$ planes before and after $\phi_\text{init}$.
 This creates a gradual slope where the two divertor plates meet.